PruthvirajPatil04-cy/Password-Strength-Checker/README.md

 * Security tips and recommendations
 * Breach detection using external APIs

-## 📷 Preview

-Add a screenshot or GIF of your project here.

 ## 📄 License

 This project is open-source and available under the MIT License.